-How do popular music, cinema, news, and other forms of entertainment media get made?
+Course Description: How do popular music, cinema, news, and other forms of entertainment media get made?
 What makes an internet meme successful?
 How does "fake news" get generated and disseminated around the world?
-What role do digital media play in social revolutions and other forms of political change?
-CMNS 130 Explorations in Communication, looks at these questions and more, examining the social, political, and economic dimensions of communication media in society. communication transform traditional relationships between mass media and society.
+What role does digital media play in social revolutions and political change?
+CMNS 130 Explorations in Communication, examines the social, political, and economic dimensions of communication media in society and how communication transform traditional relationships between mass media and society.

-Course Name: Visual Communication (pending
+Course Name: Visual Communication (pending approval)

-approval)

-Number of credits: 3 Lecture Hours: 4 Prerequisites: 12 credits and CMNS 110 or 130
+Course Number: CMNS 199 Number of credits: 3 Lecture Hours: 4 Prerequisites: 12 credits and CMNS 110 or 130 Corequisites: ENGL 100

-With an emphasis on both theoretical and practical approaches, this course introduces students to analytic and creative tools for engaging with the world of visual culture.
+Course Description: With an emphasis on both theoretical and practical approaches, this course introduces students to analytic and creative tools for engaging with the world of visual culture.
 This course offers an introduction to key theoretical perspectives in visual culture studies, drawing from traditions in communication theory such as semiotics, social theory, and psychoanalysis to interpret international examples from visual culture such as photography, fine art, advertising, social media, graphic design, video games, fashion, graffiti, music videos, television, and film.
 Students will apply the theoretical knowledge gained to create visual media projects with professional media production equipment and software.

-Course Name: Introduction to Intercultural
+Course Name: Introduction to Intercultural Communication

-Communication

-Number of credits: 3 Lecture Hours: 4 Prerequisites: 12 credits and CMNS 110 or 130 communication and emphasizing its cultural implications and its deployment in mass mediated communications.
-Topics include the relationship of spoken language to nonverbal communication, human versus animal communications, facial expression, body language, gesture, dress and environment.
+Course Number: CMNS 205 Number of credits: 3 Lecture Hours: 4 Prerequisites: 12 credits and CMNS 110 or 130 Corequisites: ENGL 100 Course Description: An exploration of communication behaviour focuses primarily on the non-verbal dimension of interpersonal communication and emphasizing its cultural implications and its deployment in mass mediated communications.
+Topics include the relationship of spoken language to nonverbal communication, human versus animal communications, facial expression, body language, gesture, dress, and environment.
 Three frames of reference will guide our examination of these topics: how "face-to-face" interaction between individuals constructs cultural templates; how cultural "texts" and "contexts" mediate the relationship between individuals and societies in cross cultural communications; how actors, politicians, ad makers and other media producers deploy theatrical and technical strategies of interpersonal/nonverbal communication to generate transnational ideas.